estoltzy/databases/README.md

+## User Stories

-> As a user,
+As a user,
-> So that I can view my bookmarks,
+So that I can view my bookmarks,
-> I want to see them listed on the page.
+I want to see them listed on the page.

+As a user,
+So that I can create a list of bookmarks
+I want to add new bookmarks to the bookmark list.

 ![Domain Model](domain_model.png)